Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Prioritize Goal Selection?

-\paragraph{Short-term learning progress.} Some approaches estimate the learning progress of the agent in different regions of the goal space and bias goal sampling towards areas of high absolute learning progress using bandit algorithms \citep{curious,blaes2019control,fournier2018accuracy,fournier2019clic,akakzia2020decstr}. \citet{curious} and \citet{akakzia2020decstr} organize goals into modules and compute average \lp measures over modules. \citet{fournier2018accuracy} defines goals as a discrete set of precision requirements in a reaching task and computes \lp for each requirement value.
-The use of absolute \lp enables agents to focus back on goals for which performance decreases (due to perturbations or forgetting). \citet{akakzia2020decstr} introduces the success rate in the value optimized by the bandit: $v~=~(1-\text{\textsc{sr}}) \times \text{\textsc{lp}}$, so that agents favor goals with high absolute \lp and low competence.
+\shortciteA{forestier2016modular,curious,blaes2019control} and \shortciteA{akakzia2020decstr} organize goals into modules and compute average \lp measures over modules. \shortciteA{fournier2018accuracy} defines goals as a discrete set of precision requirements in a reaching task and computes \lp for each requirement value.
+The use of absolute \lp enables agents to focus back on goals for which performance decreases (due to perturbations or forgetting). \shortciteA{akakzia2020decstr} introduces the success rate in the value optimized by the bandit: $v\,=\,(1\,-\,\text{\textsc{sr}})\,\times\,\text{\textsc{lp}}$, so that agents favor goals with high absolute \lp and low competence.